|

 scouring

-highway cuts and old excavations looking for local materials, which back
+highway cuts and old excavations looking for available materials, which back

 then could

 more readily be found.
-Finding useable material is part of every job,
+Finding usable material is part of every job,

 and